5 things to know about the new UN report on climate change

 BIG CATCH

-Meeting the most ambitious goal of the Paris accord — keeping temperature increases to 1.5 degrees Celsius by the end of the century — will only be possible through what are known as “negative emissions.”
-That means sucking more carbon dioxide out of the atmosphere than is added, something the report suggests could be done after 2050.
-The panel doesn’t explain how this can be done though, and many scientists are skeptical it’s possible.
+Although temperatures are expected to overshoot the 1.5-degree-Celsius target in the next decade, the report suggests that warming could be brought back down to this level through what are known as “negative emissions.”
+That means sucking more carbon dioxide out of the atmosphere than is added, effectively cooling the planet again.
+The panel said that could be done starting about halfway through this century but doesn’t explain how, and many scientists are skeptical it’s possible.

 Read more of AP’s climate coverage at http://www.apnews.com/Climate